Braves–Mets rivalry: 2001 to 2021: the rivalry cools

 In 2003, the Mets signed legendary Braves pitcher Tom Glavine for four years, $42.5 million.
 Glavine had poor success in his first year with the team but did help the Mets reach the 2006 NLCS where they lost to the St. Louis Cardinals in 7 games.

 Towards the end of his tenure with the Mets, Glavine started to make grumblings about signing with them and not staying in Atlanta.
 In his final appearance as a Met on the last day of the season, with a postseason appearance on the line, Glavine gave up 7 runs in the first inning of a loss to the Florida Marlins.
 The loss caused the Mets to lose the division to the Philadelphia Phillies, missing the playoffs despite being in first place by 7 games as late as September.
-Some Mets fans believe Glavine threw the game to hurt the Mets, and that his true loyalty lied with the Braves.

 Glavine left the Mets following that season and went back to the Braves.
 The Braves collapsed in a similar way in 2011, for the National League Wild Card, blowing a 8 1/2 lead for the National League Wild Card in September and losing the wild card by one game to the eventual champion St. Louis Cardinals.
 The Mets took two out of three in a late September series at Turner Field to contribute to the collapse.

 In 2004, Chipper Jones named his child "Shea" after the Mets' home Shea Stadium, citing his great success and memories of playing there.

 For opening day on April 3, 2017, the Mets and Braves played against one-another at Citi Field.
 Prior to that, the Braves had won six straight games at Citi Field.
 On April 5, 2017, Mets veteran RHP Bartolo Colón made his Braves appearance at Citi Field, stating he was "very happy and excited to go back there and get the opportunity to play against my ex-teammates."